Inheritance Dispute Solicitors

 What Is an Inheritance Act Claim?

-The Inheritance Act 1975 enables eligible people to seek financial provision from a loved one’s estate when they’ve been unfairly left out or inadequately provided for.
+The Inheritance (Provision for Family and Dependants) Act 1975 enables eligible people to seek financial provision from a loved one’s estate when they’ve been unfairly left out or inadequately provided for.

 You might have grounds for a claim if: